 - For your safety, sit in the back seat, when possible

 - Sharing is caring, tell a friend that you hired a car and where you are going.
 A simple text with your plans, sending a screenshot of the information, or you can hit the “share status” once your trip has started are ways you can inform others.
 That way, someone you trust knows the details in case something goes wrong.

 - Protect your information, because there is never a reason to give any personal information to a driver.
 Billing and payments are done in the app using the card you have on file, and drivers do not take cash payments.
 Uber anonymize phone numbers for everyone safety, so drivers do not need your phone number.

 - Let your gut be your guide if something feels wrong or dangerous, safely leave the car, and for an emergency, call 911

-- Rate your driver; this gives the parent companies feedback on how their drivers are doing, a rating is just as important for good drivers as well as poor drivers.
+- Rate your driver; this gives the parent companies feedback on how their drivers are doing; a rating is just as crucial for good drivers as well as poor drivers.

 - Be kind and respectful to your driver, remember, you are riding in their car.